micahpaul/micahpaul.github.io/equip/fall_project.md

 Fall 2021 Semester Project
 -----

-**Due by:** Noon on Wednesday, 17 November 2021.
+**Due by:** Noon on Wednesday, 8 December 2021.

-**Final Grades:** I will plan to have this project reviewed and your final grades sent out by Wednesday, 24 November.
+**Final Grades:** I will plan to have this project reviewed and your final grades sent out by Wednesday, 15 December.

 **Required Length:**
 * Fiction or Creative Non-Fiction: 1800-2500 words (approximately 5-7 pages, double-spaced).